belovedpearl/AfricanRecipes-PP4/README.md

 Footer Section:

 Social Media Integration: Links to the website's social media profiles for users to follow and engage with the community.

+---

+# Technology Used

+## Languages

+The project been a full stack development used the following languages;

+* Python - Used to set up the main functionaluty of the website.

+* HTML - Used to build up the different template files contained in the website.

+* CSS - Used to customize styles for the website.

+* Javascript - Used to manipulate the DOM on different pages.

+## Python Modules/ Packages Used

+Some of the several python packages used to execute the project are illustrated below;

+* django _ This is the main framework used to design this application.

+* psycopg2 - PostgreSQL database adapter used for puthon programming language.

+* dj3-cloudinary- cloudinary-storage - This facilitates integration with cloudinary by implementing Django storage API.

+* django-allauth - This is an integrated set of django applications that handles registration, authentication, registration, account management e.t.c

+* django-crispy-forms - This provides crispy filter that allows rendering django forms in an alegant and DRY form.

+* django-social-share - This simplifies the process of adding social media sharing functionality to the websites.
+Details on its implementation can he read [here](https://pypi.org/project/django-social-share/).

+* django-summernote - This helps in the integration of a feature-rich, responsive, and customizable WYSIWYG editor into the website.

+* crispy-bootstrap4 - This is the bootstrap template package for django-crispy-forms.

+* coverage - This allows the creation of coverage report for automated testing.

+---

+# Frameworks and Tools

+* Django - This was used to set up different user logic and model used.

+* Balsamiq - This was used to draw up the wireframes used to build up the project.

+* Github - This was used to store written code, it also contained the Agile development plan set up to build the project.

+* Gitpod - This was used to write code, correct code, commiting and pushing code up to github.

+* Heroku - Used for the live deployment of the site.

+* Clodinary - This is the cloud storage used for website media and other static files.

+* Bootstrap - This was used to add styles to the website.
+It was used for the nav section, cards and different sections of the website.

+* Lucid Chart - This was used for creating the website ERD, a demonstration of the database structure.

+* Google Fonts - This was used to add fonts to the website.

+* Font Awesome - This was used for icon features on the website.